Editor Interface Navigation

 To create a version, you must configure:

-- Select the version to deploy: By default, it will be the active
+- Select version to deploy: By default, it will be the active version of

-# Developmentversion. - Version: Give this version a unique and descriptive name (e.g.,
+# Development. - Version: Give this version a unique and descriptive name (e.g.,

 v1.0.0,Initial-Production).
 This name will help you identify it later. - Description: Add an optional description to remember what changes or features this version includes.

-Once you click the Deploy button, that version is “published” and ready to be consumed.
+Once you click the Deploy button, that version becomes “published” and ready to be consumed.

 -

-Step 2: Consume the Version (API Access) This option provides you with the necessary code to execute your deployed version from an external application.
+Step 2: Consume the Version (API Access) This option provides the necessary code to run your deployed version from an external application.

 To generate the code, you must select:

-- API Key: Choose an API Key you have previously created.
-This key is what authorizes your external application to execute the flow.
+- API Key: Choose an API Key that you have previously created.
+This key authorizes your external application to execute the flow.
 You can manage your keys in the Navigation Panel.

 - Deployed Version: Select the version you just created (e.g.,